mariangz/learning-react/README.md

 class Welcome extends Component {
   constructor(props) {
+    super(props)
-    super(props) //why do we need super here? because we have a constructor (I have to go deeper here to understand 100%) }
+    //why do we need super here? because we have a constructor,
+    //I'd like to go deeper to understand better this point }

   render() {